Ashutosh00710/Ashutosh00710/README.md

 <img align="right" src="https://github.com/Ashutosh00710/github-stats-transparent/blob/output/generated/overview.svg"  width="400">

 _Hello there this is **Ashutosh Dwivedi**.
-A **Full Stack Web Developer**.
-You can see my work down below.
-I love to code in JavaScript (Currently an intermediate in JS 😅).
+Working as [Product Engineer - (Full Stack)](https://www.linkedin.com/in/ashutosh-dwivedi-b3025b196/) at [Kampd](https://www.linkedin.com/company/knowledge-amplified/).
+You can see my opensource work down below.
+I love to code in JavaScript and Rust.
 I am a friendly guy you can connect with me on social media, I would love to have you in my life._
 <h3 align='center'><i>Social Media Handles</i></h3>
 <p align='center'>